Bedtime Hero QuickStart Guide for Parents

 While the therapy puts a child in the driver’s seat for solving the problem and achieving their own success, parents play an important support role throughout the process.

 The Overall Plan

 There are 8 different interactive sessions provided in the Bedtime Hero Full Program.
 The first session is the only one provided in the 7-day Free Trial.
 Each session is designed to address a different aspect of a child’s fear of sleeping alone.
-The idea is for a child and parent to do one session together every 5-7 days and for the child to practice the strategies between each session.
+The idea is for a child and parent to do one session together every 3-5 days and for the child to practice the strategies between each session.
 The sessions do not have to be done in any particular order and a session can be repeated as many times as needed depending on what may be triggering their anxiety.
-The final Confidence session will appear when your child’s level of anxiety drops to 0-2 out 10.
+The final Confidence Session will appear when your child’s level of anxiety drops to 0-1 out 10.

 The goal is to build on their successes, even small successes, one bit at a time.
 That is, they use the program, they generate a new idea or two and feel more confident, they practice using their ideas at bedtime and experience a bit of success.
 Then they use the program again the next time and so on until the problem is resolved.
 Even if there is no improvement at first it’s best to persist at least 6 weeks until some improvement starts to occur.

 First of all, plan to work on the program with your child during the day (not at bedtime).
 Each session should take about 20-30 minutes.
 The program begins by having your child measure their level of anxiety or fear about sleeping on their own on a scale from 0 (not scared) to 10 (terrified).
 Encourage your child to rate the level of anxiety that they have when they are lying in bed alone at bedtime.